What is a Title Loan?

 Many lenders advertise Instant Online Title Loans and 60 second title loans.
 The fact is that a true title loan is not instant and take significantly longer than 60 seconds.
 These lenders are likely offering other loans in place of title loans and simply calling them title loans.
 Either that or they are simply confusing borrowers.

 The truth is that online title loans take a day or two to complete.
 Some can be funded the same day, many within 24 hours.
 In person title loans can be funded in 30 minutes if preparation for the loan is done completely.
+For instant online title loans the fastest funding is usually that day.

 What is a Title Loan – Vehicle